adelbibi/website2.0/content/publication/color_correction/index.md

 ---
-title: "ClusTR: Clustering Training for Robustness"
+title: "Local Color Mapping Combined with Color Transfer for Underwater Image Enhancement"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Motasem Alfarra
+- Rafał Protasiuk
-- Juan C. Pérez
 - admin
-- Ali Thabet
-- Pablo Arbeláez
 - Bernard Ghanem

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
-- "Equal contribution"
 - ""
 - ""
 - ""
-- ""

-date: "2021-10-15"
+date: "2019-01-08"
 doi: ""

 # Schedule page publish date (NOT publication's date).